(Lachlan Hawkins and Tsoof Baras in studio)

 What scales are the most compatible with other instruments?

-C Major is our higher voiced drum, A Minor and G Major are mid-range voiced, F Major, E Minor and D Minor are low voiced.
+C Major is our higher voiced drum, A Minor and G Major are mid-range voiced, F Major, E Major and D Minor are low voiced.

 C Major Pentatonic.
 Ranges